sinoon/html-webpack-auto-inject-plugin/readme.md

 const HtmlWebpackAutoInjectPlugin = require('html-webpack-auto-inject-plugin');
 ```

-For now,just support javascript file import,will support css file import in 1.0 version.
+For now,just support javascript file import,and css file import in 1.0 version will supported.

 All javascript file import config are set in `script`